pydanny/pydanny-event-notes/PyconPH2012/django_quickstart.rst

 ==================

 * By Marconi (@marconimjr)
-* on Facebook he is Alexander Peirce
+* on Facebook he is 'Alexander Pierce'
 * Wore a github shirt and gave shout out to the pony
 * Built off of Audrey's talk. :-)